a-gram/audioneex/README.md

 In a nutshell:

 - You can use it in commercial projects without publishing your closed source code.
-- If you distribute it under any form or modify it, you must make its source code available, including your modifications, under the same license and retain all copyright notices.
+- If you distribute it under any form, you must retain all copyright notices as they appear in the source files.
+- If you distribute it in binary form, you must clearly state that your software uses Audioneex and specify where its source code can be obtained.
+- Any modifications to the source code must be made available, under the same license.

 ## TODO

 1. More drivers for other databases would be nice
-2. A more comprehensive test suite
+2. Maybe a more comprehensive test suite ?
-3. Use more C++ new features and drop old compilers support